SanaTameem/Learning-JavaScript/README.md

 const value = '10' - '23' // Output: -13

-'Anna' can't be converted to the number 10.
+'Anna' can't be converted to the number.
-'na' can't be converted to the number 23.
+'na' can't be converted to the number.

 const value = "Anna" - "na" // Output:  NaN
 ```